-- Operational status: The applicant must have a SCRM in place before the grant is awarded if the applicant is already providing services at the time of the grant.
-If not providing services, applicant will be required to demonstrate readiness to operationalize the plan upon providing service after the grant award. - Key Practices and Guidance: The SCRM must be based on the key practices described in the NIST publication NISTIR 8276, "Key Practices in Cyber Supply Chain Risk Management: Observations from Industry."
+- Operational status: The Potential Applicant must have a SCRM in place before the grant is awarded if the Potential Applicant is already providing services at the time of the grant.
+If not providing services, the Potential Applicant will be required to confirm demonstration of readiness to operationalize the plan upon providing service after the grant award. - Key Practices and Guidance: The SCRM must be based on the key practices described in the NIST publication NISTIR 8276, "Key Practices in Cyber Supply Chain Risk Management: Observations from Industry."
 The plan must also incorporate relevant supply chain risk management guidance from NIST, including NIST 800-161, "Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations."
 The plan should clearly specify the supply chain risk management controls that will be implemented. - Evaluation and Updates: The SCRM must be reevaluated and updated on a periodic basis.
 The plan should be regularly reviewed and updated as events warrant to address evolving supply chain risks and challenges/significant events.